 wild fermented bread

 All Seasons

-Sourdough Bread for Beginners
+Overnight Sourdough Bread

 Prepare the dough at night, bake it in the morning.
+The rise happens while you sleep.

 “The beauty of sourdough bread is that no two loaves are ever exactly the same.”

 There are no days spent waiting and shaping.
 All the shaping happens right in the bowl.
 Two sets of stretch and folds in the evening, then while you sleep – the bulk fermentation (rise) happens.
-In the morning, you’ll perform two sets of folds, again all inside the bowl.
-The dough will rest in the refrigerator while the Dutch oven heats up to a scorching level, and then you’re ready to bake.
+In the morning, you’ll perform two more sets of folds, again all inside the bowl.
+The dough will rest in the refrigerator while a Dutch oven heats up to a scorching level, and then you’re ready to bake.
 That’s it.

+wild fermented bread